wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/5-extend-entity-lists-forms.md

 ## Advanced settings

-Power Apps portals extend Common Data Service functionality to web audiences, but they are not a direct replacement for model-driven Power Apps.
+Power Apps portals extend Dataverse functionality to web audiences, but they are not a direct replacement for model-driven Power Apps.
 Power Apps portals use model-driven views and forms to define the layout and behavior of lists and forms on the website, but not all features of model-driven apps are available in portals.

 No direct equivalents exist for client-side business rules or custom JavaScript.
 Only HTML and image web resources are supported, and HTML can't rely on scripts that communicate with the parent model-driven form.
 Another limitation is that connections, PCF controls, file datatype, and multi-select option sets are not supported.